Youtube video for this section is still under creation. Please be patient ^^

 The Agent class comes with a .history

-It exposes methods so you can manipulate and view it (for debugging,
+It exposes methods to manipulate and view the history.

 # Let's deactivate automatic logging so that only OUR prints are shown